nextapps-de/mikado/README.md

 </template>
 ```

-> Template definitions used by the inline compiler needs manual naming when used as named includes.
+> Template definitions used by the runtime compiler needs manual naming when used as named includes.

 The template name will derive from `<template id="user-list">` or `<template name="user-list">` and becomes `user-list`.
 When using named includes you will need to use this name for referencing, e.g. `<div include="user-list">"`.